FlowFuse/device-agent/installer/go/README.md

 # FlowFuse Device Agent Installer

-This directory contains the Go-based installer for the Flowfuse Device Agent.
+This directory contains the Go-based installer for the FlowFuse Device Agent.

 ## Building